Public image of Donald Trump: Promotion of conspiracy theories

-Racial views
+Racism

-Many of Trump's comments and actions have been seen as racially charged.
+Many of Trump's comments and actions have been seen as racist or racially charged.
 He has repeatedly denied he is racist, asserting: "I am the least racist person there is anywhere in the world."
 Many of his supporters say the way he speaks reflects his rejection of political correctness, while others accept it because they share such beliefs.
 Scholars have discussed Trump's rhetoric in the context of white supremacy.

 Several studies and surveys have found that racist attitudes fueled Trump's political ascendance and have been more important than economic factors in determining the allegiance of Trump voters.
 Racist and Islamophobic attitudes have been shown to be a powerful indicator of support for Trump.
 In national polling, about half of Americans say that Trump is racist; a greater proportion believe that he has emboldened racists.

 In 1975, he settled a 1973 Department of Justice lawsuit that alleged housing discrimination against black renters.
 He has also been accused of racism for insisting a group of black and Latino teenagers were guilty of raping a white woman in the 1989 Central Park jogger case, even after they were exonerated by DNA evidence in 2002.
 He has maintained his position on the matter into 2019.

 Trump relaunched his political career in 2011 as a leading proponent of "birther" conspiracy theories alleging that Barack Obama, the first black U.S. president, was not born in the United States.
 In April 2011, Trump claimed credit for pressuring the White House to publish the "long-form" birth certificate, which he considered fraudulent, and later saying this made him "very popular".
 In September 2016, amid pressure, he acknowledged that Obama was born in the U.S. and falsely claimed the rumors had been started by Hillary Clinton during her 2008 presidential campaign.
 In 2017, he reportedly still expressed birther views in private.